Ultimate Play the Game: Early history and rise

 Ultimate Play the Game was founded in the Leicestershire town of Ashby-de-la-Zouch in 1982 by Tim and Chris Stamper, their friend John Lathbury, and Tim's girlfriend (later wife) Carole Ward.
 Other members of the Stamper family were also involved in the early running and support of the company, which was initially located in a house next to the family-run newsagent.
 Both Tim and Chris had worked in arcade game development including, according to one report, Konami's Gyruss, and claimed to be "the most experienced arcade video game design team in Britain" until tiring of working for others and leaving to start Ashby Computers and Graphics.
 This led to ACG's initial trade being in creating arcade conversion kits, before moving into the home computer software market developing games under the Ultimate Play the Game name.
 Ashby released four arcade games: Blue Print for Bally-Midway, and Grasspin, Dingo and Saturn for Jaleco.

-Ultimate's first release was Jetpac in May 1983 for the 16K Spectrum.
+Ultimate's first game was Jetpac in May 1983 for the 16K Spectrum.
 In a 1983 interview, Tim Stamper said that they deliberately targeted 16K machines as their smaller size meant development time was much shorter, claiming they could produce two 16K games in one month, or one 48K game.
-Jetpac was a huge commercial success; the Spectrum version alone sold more than 300,000 copies providing the fledgling company with a turnover in excess of £1 million.
+Jetpac was a huge commercial success selling more than 300,000 copies providing the fledgling company with a turnover in excess of £1 million.

 This was followed by three further 16K releases, Pssst in June, Tranz Am, and Cookie, before Ultimate stepped up to the 48K Spectrum.
 Jetpac, Pssst, Tranz Am and Cookie were four of only ten games ever to be released on the 16K ROM format for use with the ZX Interface 2.
-They were also republished on cassette, with distinctive silver inlay cards, by Sinclair Research for inclusion in ZX Spectrum bundles.
+They were also republished on cassette, with distinctive silver inlay cards, by Sinclair Research.